fortify/github-action/ssc-debricked-scan/README.md

 <!-- START-INCLUDE:env-do-wait.md -->

 **`DO_WAIT`** - OPTIONAL
 By default, this action will not wait until scans have been completed.
 To have the workflow wait until all scans have been completed, set the `DO_WAIT` environment variable to `true`.
-Note that some other environment variables imply `DO_WAIT`, for example when exporting vulnerability data or generating workflow summaries.
+Note that some other environment variables imply `DO_WAIT`, for example when exporting vulnerability data or generating job summaries.
 This behavior is documented in the applicable environment variable descriptions.

 <!-- END-INCLUDE:env-do-wait.md -->